openequella/openequella.github.io/guides/AdditionalGeneralInfoHelp.md

 [Enable Remote Debugging via Eclipse](#enable-remote-debugging-via-eclipse)

-## Turning An Equella Institution Into An OAI Endpoint
+## Turning An openEquella Institution Into An OAI Endpoint

-While Equella can consume OAI_DC compliant resources from third party sites, we can also configure Equella to be an OAI_DC endpoint.
+While openEquella can consume OAI_DC compliant resources from third party sites, we can also configure openEquella to be an OAI_DC endpoint.

 Setting up an example endpoint in your institution
 1. Navigate to your metadata schema via the Admin Console, and click on the 'Transformations' tab.
 2. Add an Export Transformation and select a non-empty xsl file.
 Here is an example: oai_dc1.xslt.
 A very basic identity transform such as iden tity.xslt can also be used for testing purposes.
-4. To verify Equella is recognizing the new export, navigate to this link to list all Metadata Formats available on the site: my equella institution/p/oai?verb=ListMetadataFormats
+4. To verify openEquella is recognizing the new export, navigate to this link to list all Metadata Formats available on the site: my equella institution/p/oai?verb=ListMetadataFormats
 5. Next, create a Dynamic Collection via the Admin Console.
 Allow the collection to be available through the OAI_PMH Set service (the
 Harvester Collection is not for the OAI harvesting setup).